-Playing with blocks and dolls might not be your idea of a good time, but if you're caring for a toddler, you're going to have to learn to enjoy the simple things.
+Playing with blocks and dolls might not be your idea of a good time, but if you're caring for a toddler, you're going to have to learn to enjoy the simple things and activities.

 Play is vitally important to a child's development.
 It is through play that he will learn basic motor skills, abstract thinking, social skills, language, math, good and bad, right and wrong.

 If you don't remember how the smaller set has a blast, here are some reminders.

 - Make Believe.
 Your little charges have active imaginations.
 Piles of dirt are cities and towns; rocks are their residents.
 Name a gang of stuffed animals, and ask a child to tell you a story about them.

 - Music.
 Play with your own instruments, which can be pots and pans with a wooden spoon, or listen to CDs.
 You don't have to play kid-centric tunes, which can drive even the most patient soul batty.
 Opt for grownup musicians (who use kid-appropriate language!) children can sing along with: The Monkees, The Beach Boys, or Sheryl Crow, for instance.